playfulprogramming/playfulprogramming/content/blog/pointers-and-references-cpp/index.md

 ## Pass by Reference vs. Pass by Value {#passing}

 This is another more complex topic that we as programmers need to be aware of in almost all languages - even languages without pointers.
-The idea of the two all stems from functions, or methods, and their parameters.
-Whenever you pass something to a function, does the original variable/object gets updated in the function as well as outside of it, or is it hyperlocal and it just creates a copy of the original parameter.
+The idea of the two all stems from functions, sometimes called methods, and their parameters.
+Whenever you pass something into a function, does the original variable/object that is passed in get updated inside as well as outside the function, or is it hyperlocal and it just creates a copy of the original parameter?
 "Pass by reference" refers to when the parameter is changed both within the function and outside of it.
-"Pass by value" refers to when the parameters are merely a copy and have their own memory address.
+"Pass by value" refers to when the parameters are merely a copy and have their own memory address, only being updated inside of the function.

 The primary difference between the two is what happens when you change values.
 If you pass by reference and update the property, it will update the original variable that was passed as well.
-However, if you pass by value and update it in function, it will not impact the original variable.
+However, if you pass by value and update it in the function, it will not impact the original variable.

 The neat part of C++ is that you can control whether something is passed by reference or passed by value, but rather than try and explain it further let's look at an example.